paulstraw/bbn-code-of-conduct/README.md

-# Does Not Compute Code of Conduct
+# Booster's Big Neighborhood Code of Conduct

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-Does Not Compute is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+Booster's Big Neighborhood is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all Does Not Compute-sponsored spaces, including our Discord community, [open-source projects](https://github.com/doesnotcompute-podcast), and other spaces that Does Not Compute hosts, both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Does Not Compute hosts.
+This code of conduct applies to all Booster's Big Neighborhood-sponsored spaces, including our Discord community, open-source projects, and other spaces that Booster's Big Neighborhood hosts, both online and off.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Booster's Big Neighborhood community leaders.

-Some Does Not Compute-sponsored spaces may have additional rules in place, which will be made clearly available to participants.
+Some Booster's Big Neighborhood-sponsored spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 ## Definitions